google/clusterfuzzlite/docs/running-clusterfuzzlite/google_cloud_build.md

 ## Continuous builds (required)

-Continuous builds are used whenever a crash is found during PR or batch fuzzing to determine if this crash was newly introduced.
+Continuous builds are used whenever a crash is found during code change fuzzing to determine if this crash was newly introduced.

 Add the following to `.clusterfuzzlite/cflite_build.yml`: